About

 Who writes for WorkBoat?

 The WorkBoat editorial team features writers and editors from all across the country.
-You’ll see numerous names and insights across the magazine and website, but more info about our core editorial team is below.
+You’ll see numerous names and insights across the magazine and website.

 Looking down on the IWBS show floor